Register to enable "Calculate" button in flow rate measurement.

 This is a just a warning message; all variables are computed.

-For the following error messages, only some variables are computed.
+For the following error messages, only some variables are computed by the flow rate measurement calculation.
 For example if

 throat diameter (d) is to be computed, then pressure ratio, expansibility, pipe area, pipe